More Lido stuff:

 In the 1940s, after his service in the Air Force of WWII, Irish's son Paul Rivalin together with the support of his wife Margaret (née Raven) began operating the Lido.
 They would formally purchase the Lido from Irish & Louisa in the 60’s.

 Paul & Margaret ensured the survival of the Lido throughout the “TV Age” and "Drive-in" age of the 1950’s & 1960’s.
-They would fully embrace the idea of selling treats to customers with a renovation of the lobby by T. Eaton & Company out of Toronto in the mid 1960s (a very big deal at the time).
+They would fully embrace the idea of selling treats to customers with a renovation of the lobby by the engineering department of the T. Eaton & Company out of Toronto in the mid 1960s (a very big deal at the time).

 In the late early 60s, Paul's son "Gus" August Rivalin began working at the theatre.
 In the early 1970s Gus would become the manager.
-Gus Managed the business as a partner through the 70s and later purchased the business from his parents in the late 70’s.
+Gus Managed the business as a partner and later purchased the business from his parents in the 1974.

 Throughout the 70s, 80’s and 90’s Gus nurtured the Lido Theatre through Cable TV, Movie Channels, and Home Video.
 His success was due in part by his up-grade to the newest automated 35mm projection